Last updated 24 December 2025

 Speaking to LandlordZONE, Paul Shamplina, founder of Landlord Action, predicted a “tsunami of landlords” will put in Section 21 notices before the ban is implemented.

 The previous Conservative Government had pledged that they would not move ahead with abolishing Section 21 until the court system had been reformed to make sure it could process possession claims efficiently.
-However, with Labour planning to implement the change as quickly as possible, there is widespread concern that there could be huge delays to landlords being able to legally remove tenants and regain possession of their properties.
+Although Labour has always said they plan to implement the change as quickly as possible, there is widespread concern that there could be huge delays to landlords being able to legally remove tenants and regain possession of their properties.

 If all goes smoothly, the court process typically takes around nine weeks.
 If a bailiff is required, that can add another four to six weeks.
 However, if courts are busy, it can take much longer, during which time a landlord is unlikely to be getting any rental income.

-“We need confidence in the court system - at present the delays are unacceptable and will just get worse.
 Landlords need to know they can get their properties back in good time.
-And when it comes to anti-social tenants, if legally removing them takes many months, in addition to being costly for landlords, it can be hugely damaging to the welfare of co-tenants and neighbours."
+And when it comes to anti-social tenants, if legally removing them takes many months, in addition to being costly for landlords, it can be hugely damaging to the welfare of co-tenants and neighbours.

 Ben Beadle, CEO of the NRLA, also stressed the need for reform to make sure courts do not buckle under the pressure of possession claims that will need to be heard under the new rules.
 He said: